tap349/tap349.github.io/_posts/2018-05-10-facebook-oauth.md

 corresponding permissions might be revoked by removing either app or business integration from user's Facebook account.

-any successful response from Facebook contains, inter alia, access token (JWT token) but its scopes may different based on user action. if access token with requested scopes has been created before, Facebook won't prompt user next time request is made but will return a new token with the same scopes - most likely this will invalidate previous tokens.
+any successful response from Facebook contains, inter alia, persistent access token (JWT token) but its scopes may be different based on user action. if access token with requested scopes has been created before, Facebook won't prompt user next time request is made but will return a new token with the same scopes - this will invalidate previous tokens most likely.

-### [STEP 1] Facebook asks for `email,public_profile` permissions
+- [STEP 1] Facebook asks for `email,public_profile` permissions

   - user presses `Cancel` button

     neither app nor business integration is added.

     - OmniAuth: raises error, doesn't invoke callback
     - Ueberauth: invokes callback and passes struct with error details

   - user presses `Continue` button

     app is added with `email,public_profile` permissions.

     - OmniAuth: returns new access token with `email,public_profile` scopes
     - Ueberauth: returns new access token with `email,public_profile` scopes

-### [STEP 2] Facebook asks for `ads_management,ads_read` permissions
+- [STEP 2] Facebook asks for `ads_management,ads_read` permissions

   these are extended permissions - that's why a separate prompt is required. this prompt is shown iff user has granted `email,public_profile` permissions.

   - user presses `Cancel` button

     app remains unchanged, business integration is not added.

     - OmniAuth: returns new access token with `email,public_profile` scopes
     - Ueberauth: returns new access token with `email,public_profile` scopes

   - user presses `Continue` button

     app is removed, business integration is added with all permissions (`email,public_profile,ads_management,ads_read`).

     - OmniAuth: returns new access token with all scopes
     - Ueberauth: returns new access token with all scopes

 troubleshooting
 ---------------